SupaxInc/multimodal-llm-from-scratch/PaliGemma-VLM.md

 - Excludes the cross-attention mechanism found in encoder-decoder transformers
 - Ends with a **Linear** layer followed by **Softmax** to produce output probabilities

-The final linear layer is particularly important for weight tying, as it converts the model's hidden representations back to vocabulary-sized logits.
+The final linear layer is particularly important for weight tying, as it converts the model's hidden representations back to vocabulary-sized logits where it is then passed through a softmax to normalize the values into a probability distribution over the vocabulary that ensures all output probabilities sum to 1.

 ### The Symmetry Between Input and Output Layers